-Bead Loom Similar to a regular fabric loom, with beads strung on the weft (the thread that passes over and under the warp threads).
+Bead Loom A bead loom is similar to a regular fabric loom, except with beads strung on the weft (the thread that passes over and under the warp threads).
 Typically one bead is positioned between each warp thread, and then the weft is threaded around the final warp and back through the beads to secure them in place.
 Loomwork is a beadweaving technique that uses a bead loom.

 Stiff Stuff Stiff Stuff is A brand name interfacing made by Lacy's, useful as a beading foundation for bead embroidery.
 Stiff Stuff can be dyed or colored with fabric markers to match your piece so the background is less noticeable.